HossamBalaha/BE-645-Artificial-Intelligence-and-Radiomics/README.md

 11. `pyglet` - A cross-platform windowing and multimedia library for Python.
 12. `Scikit-image` - A collection of algorithms for image processing.
 13. `Imbalanced-learn` - A Python library to tackle the problem of imbalanced datasets.
+14. `XGBoost` - An optimized distributed gradient boosting library designed to be highly efficient, flexible, and portable.
+15. `Optuna` - An automatic hyperparameter optimization software framework that is suitable for machine learning tasks.

 The packages versions of the libraries used in this series are: